 - 1 small onion, roughly chopped

-- 3 tbsp raw sunflower seeds
+- 3 tablespoon raw sunflower seeds

 - 3 cloves garlic

-- 1/3 cup whole wheat flour
+- ⅓ cup whole wheat flour

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1 tsp kosher salt
+- 1 teaspoon kosher salt

-- 1/4 tsp smoked paprika
+- ¼ teaspoon smoked paprika

-- 1/4 tsp ground turmeric
+- ¼ teaspoon ground turmeric

 - burger buns, lettuce, avocado, mayonnaise/vegannaise, sliced tomato, red cabbage for serving

-Add the cauliflower, carrot, onion, garlic and sunflower seeds to the bowl of a high speed blender or food processor.
+- Add the cauliflower, carrot, onion, garlic and sunflower seeds to the bowl of a high speed blender or food processor.
 Pulse until well combined.

-Add the cauliflower mixture and all the other ingredients to a large bowl and mix together well (don't forget the flax mixture)
+- Add the cauliflower mixture and all the other ingredients to a large bowl and mix together well (don't forget the flax mixture)

-With wet hands, form the mixture into 12 patties about 1 inch thick and place on a cutting board.
+- With wet hands, form the mixture into 12 patties about 1 inch thick and place on a cutting board.
 Pop them into the fridge for 20 minutes as this will help them hold together better when cooking

-Heat some avocado oil in a large sauce pan with a lid and heat over medium-low heat
+- Heat some avocado oil in a large sauce pan with a lid and heat over medium-low heat

-Once hot, add the burgers to the pan, and cook until the bottoms are browned, about 6 minutes
+- Once hot, add the burgers to the pan, and cook until the bottoms are browned, about 6 minutes

-Turn the burgers over and cook for another 6 minutes with the lid on
+- Turn the burgers over and cook for another 6 minutes with the lid on

 - Serve warm in a burger bun with a generous dollop of hummus or mayonnaise and lots of raw veggies.
 Or wrap in a lettuce leaf if you don't do bread.